Kunlong1994/lab3/Lab-05.md

 Create a circuit to connect your 9 volt power supply, toggle switch and servo to the metro mini.
 You can use this one or one you design on your own.

-Load either of the examples below to your Arduino, and see how they work.
-Try to modify the behavior in a way that will make it your own.

 [[https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/docs/circuit_image_lab5.png|alt=diagram with switch, servo, 9V battery, and Arduino]]